 At Mortgage Lane we are used to complex cases where the property might be non-standard construction.
 We have successfully obtained Expat mortgages on the following residential buy to let property types:

-For Expats it is key to have some form of property experience before seeking an Expat mortgage for a HMO property let to a Housing Association provider, otherwise you may be looking at less competitive interest rates.
+To obtain market leading UK expat mortgage products, it key to have some form of property experience before seeking an Expat mortgage for a HMO property, otherwise interest rates could be higher.

 Our expertise encompasses properties leased to a broad spectrum of social housing providers, many of whom handle complex care arrangements.
 We are adept at assisting clients in obtaining mortgages for properties that serve a vital role in both short-term and long-term social housing.